Marubeni-owned aircraft lessor retrieves two Russian aircraft - NewsBreak

 Russian airlines have almost 780 leased jets, with 515 leased from abroad.

-The Dublin-based aircraft leasing arm of Sumitomo Mitsui Financial Group (SMFG) (8316.T), another major Japanese bank, has said it has 35 aircraft leased to five Russian airlines.
+The Dublin-based aircraft leasing arm of Sumitomo Mitsui Financial Group (SMFG), another major Japanese bank, has said it has 35 aircraft leased to five Russian airlines.

 The book value of those aircraft is around $1.7 billion, SMFG said on Wednesday.